Therapy And Support Groups For Social Skills Issues

 Each therapy group is a bit different.
 A session could involve discussion among members, instruction from the facilitators, and in-class and real-world exercises.
 I'll go into more detail about what various groups are like below.
 As I was saying, treatment groups are more led and organized, while support groups let the members talk to each other.

-Groups usually have about 6-12 members.
+Group meetings usually have about 5-15 members.
 Some treatment groups have more participants if they're very instruction-focused, and the members aren't interacting with each other as much.
 Groups can be open or closed.
 In a closed group once the members are set, no one new comes in.
 You may see this in a limited-duration treatment group.
-Open groups allow new members.
+Open groups allow new members, and are fine with members coming to meetings, or not, as they need them.
 You'll more often see this arrangement in ongoing support groups.

 A worry some people have about groups is that they're not comfortable speaking to a bunch of strangers, and that they'll be made to talk during any discussion/sharing portions.
-No one will force you to speak if you don't want to, though of course you'll get some general prodding and encouragement.
+No one will force you to speak if you don't want to, though you may get some light encouragement.
 Like a lot of things, many people find that speaking up in a group isn't that bad once they experience it, though they may need a few sessions of hanging back and watching before they warm up to the idea.

 Topics that may be covered in various types of social skills treatment groups